The Ouachita Career & Calling office is here to help students with all stages of the

 Curious about salary expectations for a range of jobs?
 The NACE Salary Calculator Center is the hub for compensation data, with salary data for more than 1,000 occupations in 560 regions of the United States.
 The NACE Salary Calculators are easy to use and information is updated monthly to ensure consistently accurate salary data.

 You also need to take a look at what jobs are currently available, what skills employers are looking for, who's hiring and where.
-Here are several targeted links that can help students research job opportunities and trends.

 2. Meet with the Career & Calling Team